 - Documented negative TB skin test and/or chest x-ray yearly.
 TB skin tests must be within three months of the start of clinic.

 • Tetanus/diphtheria booster within the past ten years.

 B. Basic Cardiac Life Support (BCLS) Requirements: All students must submit evidence of current BCLS certification (must include two-person CPR) for the healthcare professional.
 BCLS certification classes are offered by American Red Cross or the American Heart Association.

-C. Criminal background checks and routine drug screens may be required by affiliate clinical sites as a condition of participation in clinical education.
+D. Routine drug screens may be required by affiliate clinical sites as a condition of participation in clinical education.
 Students are responsible for the costs of these test(s).
 Based on the results of these tests, any affiliated clinical site may determine to not allow your presence at their facility.
 Denial of clinical access could result in your inability to successfully complete the clinical requirements of a specific course and the program.
 More information is available from the program director.

 - Students must complete all of the requirements pertaining to associate degrees as specified on our Academic Requirements site.